A Plus Criticises Toyota Voxy Ban, Questions Why VIP Buses Still Operate After Deadly Accidents

 On Wednesday, April 15, the Gomoa Central MP took to his social media pages to heavily criticise the ban on the use of the Toyota Voxy for public transportation.

-In the post shared to Facebook, A Plus said he found the ban misplaced, because other means of commercial transport, such as VIP buses, have been involved in far more accidents and never banned.
+In the post shared to Facebook, A Plus said he found the ban misplaced because other means of commercial transport, such as VIP buses, have been involved in far more accidents and are still used.

 Read also